sebasjm/hagrid-keyserver/README.md

 It's meant to be machine readable, but it's not a REST API.
 The following URLs are handled.

-- `GET /by-fingerprint/<fingerprint>` retrieves the key with the given fingerprint.
+- `GET /by-fingerprint/<FINGERPRINT>` retrieves the key with the given fingerprint.
+Hexadecimal digits must be uppercase.
-- `GET /by-keyid/<key ID>` retrieves the key with the given long key ID.
+- `GET /by-keyid/<KEY-ID>` retrieves the key with the given long key ID.
+Hexadecimal digits must be uppercase.
 - `GET /by-email/<URL-encoded user ID>` retrieves the key with the given user ID.
 Only exact matches are accepted.
 - `GET /vks/verify/<token>` verifies a user ID using a token string send by